ganeshjawahar/nlp-papernotes/notes/social_media/short-term_meaning_shift_exploratory_distributional_analysis.md

   - e.g. F5 - refresh a news vs. the key in keyboard
   - Systematic Deviations
     - False positives
-      - Words that do not undergo semantic shift but with large cosine distance.
+      - Words that do not undergo semantic shift but has large cosine distance.
       - Error cause: Referential effect (words used exclusively to refer a specific person or event, context of use is narrowed down with respect to t1).
       - e.g. 'stubborn' in context of football coach, which was not there in 2013 but only in 2017.
       - e.g. 'independence' for the political events of Catalunya.